 Turquoise is the rare and improbable product of an incalculable number of chemical and physical processes that must take place in the right combination and proper environment over a time span of hundreds of thousands if not millions of years.
 The extreme rareity of Turquoise makes rare colors such as Dry Creek Turquoise that much more rare.

-Creek Turquoise by the Sacred Buffalo Turquoise Name.
-The Godber
+Dry Creek Turquoise or Sacred Buffalo Turquoise

-as the Dry Creek Turquoise mine owners know, the Sacred Buffalo Turquoise
+As far as the Dry Creek Turquoise mine owners know, the Sacred Buffalo Turquoise

 came from the Valley Blue Turquoise Mine owned by Stan Maestretti.
 The Sacred

 Buffalo Turquoise was tested and proven and proven to be actual Turquoise.
 The

 Turquoise or Godber Turquoise mine is on the opposite side of the